 The moral of this story is that like it or not, you’ve got a vibe and you can’t easily control it.
 It typically vibrates to the tune of where you are now in your life So…if you can’t control your vibe, what’s the point?
 Well, there is a point.
 First, you need to be cognizant of what your vibe is vibing…Do you have

 a DESPERATE VIBE,

 Or a HAPPY, HEALTHY PEACEFUL VIBE???

-And if you don’t like the vibe you’re giving off, how can you CHANGE it?
-Well, for starters, you need to understand that you are not your vibe.
+You also need to know that you are not your vibe.
 I know this because, on a good day, when I would focus on something that interested me and got really into it, there would a small window of time where I was giving off a happy vibe, and others took notice.
 Thing was, I couldn’t sustain it.
-I would quickly sink back down into depression and desperation because I would lose focus on this task (that created in me focus and contentment) and I would revert back to my previous task of seeking out a boyfriend and being rather disappointed in life that I didn’t have one.
+I would quickly sink back down into depression and desperation because I would lose focus on this task (that created in me focus and contentment) and I would revert back to my previous task of seeking out a boyfriend and being rather miserable over the fact that I didn’t have one.

 So, from my own experience, the only time I was capable of permanently changing my vibe was when I gave up hoping and dreaming for that very thing I wanted so much.
-And instead, I focused on what I had and said, “let me be happy with this!”
+Instead, I focused on what I had and said, “let me be happy with this!”
 At the time it wasn’t much.
 But I made the best of it.
 And when that happened, my whole disposition change.
 My energy changed.
-And I began to attract happier, healthier people.
+And after some time, I began to attract happier, healthier people.